 The Chapter is organized into six sections that provide local service to members and others through program meetings, local workshops, newsletters, and announcements.
 Since our founding in 1985, our Chapter has hosted a statewide conference, provided training to planning professionals and officials, produced a newsletter, and hosted a website since the mid 1990s.
-We also partner with the Penn State University Cooperative Extension to create the PMPEI Planning Education Institute).
+We also partner with the PA State Association of Boroughs to fund and administer the PMPEI (PA Municipal Planning Education Institute).
 PMPEI provides training to planning commission members, zoning officers, and zoning hearing board members throughout Pennsylvania.

 Learn more about the Chapter in our orientation guide.